-Impact evaluation is a growing area of research strength and teaching capacity in the School of International Development.
+Impact evaluation is a growing area of research strength and teaching capacity in the School of Global Development*.

 We have been doing evaluation since our inception in the late 1960s, in our undergraduate, postgraduate, research and consultancy activities, including traditional cost-benefit studies, monitoring and evaluation (M&E), and qualitative as well as quantitative research.

 However, the current wave of enthusiasm for impact evaluation in international development emphasises quasi-experimental and experimental research designs, micro-econometric analyses, qualitative and mixed methods, and systematic reviews, and new and renewed modes of M&E.

 Staff in this research group have been and are involved in all these areas.
 A dynamic multidisciplinary team in DEV is currently driving the growing field of impact evaluation, systematic reviews, meta-analysis and experimental games.
 Together these activities and capacities provide an exciting environment for teaching and study of impact evaluation and a wealth of experience for research and consultancy.

 This group has also been very active in terms of teaching.